AMarinhoSN/FleXgeo/README.md

 # FleXgeo

 The FleXgeo is a software package designed for protein conformational ensemble analyses based on a differential geometry representation of protein backbones.
-The package is composed of a binary of the core program which calculates the differential geometry descriptors (more details bellow) and a set of python scripts designed for the analyses of the results.
-Currently,  there are ready to use scripts to  :
+The package is composed of a binary of the core program which calculates the differential geometry descriptors and a set of python scripts designed for the analyses of the results (more details bellow).
+FleXgeo is still a prototype version and more features will be added in the future, currently, there are ready to use scripts to:
 * **cluster protein conformations**, via global clustering solution per residue based on its curvature and torsion distribution.
 *  **quantify protein residues flexibility**, via  the computation of dmax
 *  **compare protein conformations to a reference structure**,  via the computation of euclidean distances on the curvature and torsion space.

-An object oriented solution to  is also provided for users that need a better modularity and include FleXgeo data on their own analyses pipeline.

 FleXgeo code was written by PhD.
 Antonio Marinho da Silva Neto and PhD.
 Rinaldo Wander Montalvao.